Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Theory

-is Zariski dense on every residue disk.
+is known to be Zariski dense on every residue disk.
 We call $\rho$ a {\em quadratic Chabauty function}, and we write $\rho_Z$ if we want to emphasise the dependence on $Z$.
 Hence \eqref{eqn:QCpair} implies that $X(\Q)$ is finite.
 Moreover, the computable nature of the quantities involved in \eqref{eqn:QCpair}, discussed at length in the next section, allows us to explicitly determine a $p$-adic approximation of the finite set

 As explained in \cite[Proposition 5.5]{BD18}, this finite set contains the Chabauty--Kim set $X(\Q _p )_2$.
-In particular, a proof that this set equals $X(\Q )$ gives a verification of Kim's conjecture \cite[Conjecture 3.1]{BDCKW} for the curve $X$ (we refer the reader to the references for a precise definition of the set $X(\Q _p )_2 $).
+In particular, a proof that this set equals $X(\Q )$ gives a verification of Kim's conjecture \cite[Conjecture 3.1]{BDCKW} for the curve $X$ (we refer the reader to \cite[Definition 2.7]{BDCKW} for the definitions of the set $X(\Q _p )_2 $).